We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 -known early example.

-This was a chatbot that pretended detect content in textual conversations, which it then asked the user about.
+This was a chatbot that pretended to be a therapist and utilized fundamental syntactic rules to detect content in textual conversations, which it then asked the user about.

 It resembled human

 at times, but it also made basic, even funny errors at other times.

 Chatbots and complex dialog systems have gone a long way in the previous fifty years, and they may now be pretty convincing!